ItotiaHarrison/Bot-Battlr/README.md

-# Module 4 Code Challenge: Bot Battlr
+# React Immersive Code Challenge: Bot Battlr

 Welcome to __Bot Battlr__, the one and only spot in the known universe where you can custom build your own Bot Army!

-Here's the scenario: a galactic overlord has hired you, a galactic web developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, if the bot is to their liking, enlist that bot into their army.
+Here's the scenario: a galactic overlord has hired you, a galactic web developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.

-All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; your main responsibility will be to get information, render it into the right containers, and build out the page's functionality.
-Try your best to find the right places to insert code into the established code base, but if your finished product has some styling issues, don't worry too much about it.

-## What You Already Have

-`BotCard` and `BotSpecs` are presentational components that have been provided for you that will render out information about an individual bot formatted for a list view and for a full view, respectively.
-They are pre-styled, and it is your responsibility to get the data into them.

-`BotCollection` and `YourBotArmy` are container components. `BotCollection` is where all the bots will be displayed, while `YourBotArmy` (the green portion on the top of the screen) will only display the bots that have been selected by the user.

-`BotPage` is the highest component below App, and serves as the main container for all of the pieces of the page.

 ## Instructions
-To start, run `npm install && npm start` to get the app up and running, this will also spin up a json server on port 3000.
-Follow along with these steps, making sure to read all of the instructions before beginning to code.

-#### 1. Fetching Bots

-Work on fetching data from this API: http://localhost:3000/bots.
+For this project, you’ll be building out a React application that displays a list of available bots, among other features.
+Try your best to find the right places to insert code into the established code base.

+Part of what this code challenge is testing is your ability to follow given instructions.
+While you will definitely have a significant amount of freedom in how you implement the features, be sure to carefully read the directions for setting up the application.

+## Setup
+After cloning down the project
+- Run `npm install` in your terminal
+- Run `npm start` and a JSON server will spin up a mock back-end API and you can access the data at `http://localhost:3000/bots`.
+Your react application will also start, on port `3001`.
 The response should contain an array of bot objects that are structured as follows:

   ```json
     {